 In [insert name of state], insurance companies sell policies in the market outside the exchange.
 Enrollment periods for coverage outside the [insert name of state exchange] generally are the same as enrollment periods through the exchange.
 (See Question 11.)
 Contact the [insert name of state department of insurance] at [insert contact information], or an insurance agent or broker for more information about enrollment.

-If someone is not eligible to enroll in health coverage through the [insert name of state exchange] or does not want to enroll in coverage through the [insert name of state exchange], insurers must make policies available in the [insert name of state exchange] available outside the [insert name of state exchange], although the policies aren’t required to be marketed as available outside the [insert name of state exchange].
-For individual health insurance policies not regulated under the ACA, consumers are not limited to Open Enrollment or Special Enrollment Periods and can purchase them at any time.
+If someone did not enroll in the [insert name of state exchange] during this enrollment period or experienced certain life events during the year they may be able to newly enroll in a plan or switch plans outside of open enrollment through a special enrollment period (SEP).
+If you qualify for an SEP, you usually have up to 60 days following the event to enroll in a plan.
+If you miss that window, you have to wait until the next Open Enrollment Period to apply.
+Job-based plans must provide a special enrollment period of at least 30 days.

 For more information about special enrollment periods (SEPs), see this link: